-The College of Arts and Sciences offers an undergraduate certificate program on Russia and East Europe, a broad multidisciplinary course of study leading to a certificate of proficiency in Russian and East European studies.
+The College of Arts and Sciences offers an undergraduate certificate program on Russia and Eastern Europe, a broad multidisciplinary course of study leading to a certificate of proficiency in Russian and East European Studies.

-With a broad liberal arts background, students will gain a well-planned, comprehensive introduction to Russia and Eastern Europe, including the fundamentals of the Russian language and the history, literature, politics and economies of the region.
+With a broad liberal arts background, students will gain a well-planned, comprehensive introduction to Russia, Eastern and Central Europe Europe, and Eurasia including the fundamentals of the Russian language and the history, literature, politics and economies of these important regions.

 The basic program consists of 12 credits in Russian language (or a proficiency examination in another language of Eastern Europe), 15 credits in area courses, and a 3-credit program essay.

 Topic approved by the director and written under the supervision of a faculty member involved in the program.
 Normally this requirement is satisfied by taking supervised research in the department of each student’s majors.

 Additional topics and courses may be approved for credit toward the certificate at the discretion of the program director.

 Home to nearly 10,000 undergraduate and graduate students, Seton Hall has reached new heights in academic excellence, faculty research and student success.
 Ready to take the next steps on your academic or career path?